fossas/fossa-cli/docs/references/files/fossa-yml.md

     -  If no targets were listed in the `only` sections, `exclude` will remove targets from the list of all available targets.
 3. Analysis is run on the remaining targets.

+For detailed walkthrough, and example please refer to [analysis target configuration walkthrough](../../walkthroughs/analysis-target-configuration.md)

 #### Project target configuration example

 Run the command `fossa list-targets` to determine the analysis targets present in your project.
 The output will look similar to the following with the targets in format `type@path` (You may see that duplicated lines for "Found target" and "Found project"):